 If you make this Lemon Chicken Orzo Soup in the Instant Pot, please let me know.
 Just leave a comment and star rating below!
 I would like to know how you liked it.

 Instant Pot Lemon Chicken Orzo Soup is a light and delicious soup that you can make in minutes.
-This pressure cooker lemon chicken orzo soup is healthy, with simple ingredients, and is an easy Instant Pot chicken soup.
+This chicken soup is healthy, with simple ingredients.

 - 2 Tablespoon Olive Oil